 INDEMNIFICATION

-Contractor shall indemnify, hold harmless and defend the Agency from all losses, damages, claims or judgments, including payment of all attorneys’ fees and costs on account of any suit, judgment, execution, claim, action, or demand whatsoever to the extent arising from the negligent acts, errors, or omissions, or willful and reckless disregard of obligations under this Agreement, in the performance of any services covered by this Agreement, whether occurring on Agency managed or owned property or otherwise, by Contractor or its employees, agents, representatives, or subcontractors, excepting only such liability that arises out of the Agency’s negligence.
+Contractor shall indemnify, hold harmless and defend the Agency from all third party losses, damages, claims or judgments, including payment of all attorneys’ fees and costs on account of any suit, judgment, execution, claim, action, or demand whatsoever to the extent arising from the negligent acts, errors, or omissions, or willful and reckless disregard of obligations under this Agreement, in the performance of any services covered by this Agreement, whether occurring on Agency managed or owned property or otherwise, by Contractor or its employees, agents, representatives, or subcontractors resulting in damage to persons, including bodily injury, disease, or death, or to tangible property, excepting only such liability that arises out of the Agency’s negligence.

 NEW MEXICO TORT CLAIMS ACT

 Any liability incurred by the Agency in connection with this Agreement is subject to the immunities and limitations set forth in the New Mexico Tort Claims Act, NMSA 1978 §§ 41-4-1 to 41-4-27.
 The Agency and its employees do not waive sovereign immunity, any available defense, or any limitation of liability recognized by law.
 No provision in this Agreement modifies or waives any provision of the New Mexico Tort Claims Act.

+LIMITATION OF LIABILITY

+TO THE MAXIMUM EXTENT PERMITTED BY LAW, NEITHER PARTY SHALL BE LIABLE HEREUNDER FOR CONSEQUENTIAL, SPECIAL, INDIRECT, INCIDENTAL, PUNITIVE OR EXEMPLARY DAMAGES (INCLUDING LOST PROFITS OR SAVINGS, LOSS OF USE, LOSS OF DATA, OR DOWNTIME) EVEN IF IT HAS BEEN ADVISED OF THEIR POSSIBLE EXISTENCE, EXCEPT THAT THE FOREGOING SHALL NOT RESTRICT A PARTY’S ABILITY TO RECOVER DIRECT DAMAGES FOR BREACH OF THIS PO.
+NOTWITHSTANDING ANY OTHER PROVISION OF THIS PO, IN NO EVENT SHALL CONTRACTOR’S TOTAL AND CUMULATIVE LIABILITY EXCEED THE GREATER OF; (i) TWO TIMES THE TOTAL COMPENSATION DUE CONTRACTOR UNDER THIS PO; OR (ii) TWO MILLION DOLLARS ($2,000,000.00).
+NOTHING IN THIS AGREEMENT EXCLUDES OR LIMITS LIABILITY FOR DEATH OR PERSONAL INJURY CAUSED BY A PARTY’S GROSS NEGLIGENCE OR WILLFUL MISCONDUCT.
+BY ACCEPTANCE OF THIS AGREEMENT, THE AGENCY ACKNOWLEDGES ITS SOLE REMEDY AGAINST CONTRACTOR FOR ANY LOSS SHALL BE THE REMEDY PROVIDED HEREIN.

 THIRD PARTY BENEFICIARIES